Mobile Edge Computing (MEC) and Private 5G/LTE: are they related?

 Although MEC has mostly been designed as a technology for mobile carriers, some API features may bring benefits to enterprises.
 However, even without the MEC APIs, “edge computing” in general is expected to become a key tool for enterprises to run local application workloads leveraging a Private 5G/LTE network.
 They may for example move application from the cloud to the enterprise data centers in a flexible manner where needed in sites where there are backhaul and backhaul reliability constraints, stringent latency requirements and so on.

-As discussed above, they are not the same thing, even though the networking required by MEC may coincide with a Private 5G/LTE network in certain cases.
+As discussed above, Mobile Edge and 5G networks they are not the same thing, even though the networking required by MEC may coincide with a Private 5G/LTE network in certain cases.
 Edge Computing in general is expected to go hand-in-hand with private LTE/5G as it can help enterprises move their workloads flexibly from the cloud to their local premises.
 Therefore private networks and mobile edge networking become the enablers for enterprise mobile edge computing.
 At Athonet we provide both MEC and Private 5G/LTE solutions, so please reach out to us if you need more information.